Majestic Wat Phra Kaew – The Sacred Temple of the Emerald Buddha

 • Take pictures: Some places in the temple do not allow taking pictures, so visitors to the temple need to pay attention to the signs to avoid violating the regulations and being fined.

-• Gestures: The Jade Buddha Temple in Thailand is the most sacred and solemn place in Thailand, which means that when visiting, visitors should not make too much noise or joke too loudly, affecting the quiet atmosphere of the temple.
+• Gestures: The Jade Buddha Temple is the most sacred and solemn place in Thailand, which means that when visiting, visitors should not make too much noise or joke too loudly, affecting the quiet atmosphere of the temple.

 • Means of transportation: You can get there by bus, train, tuktuk or by car depending on your needs and expenses